Dragon Tales: Telecast

 Dragon Tales premiered on PBS Kids on September 6, 1999, with the episode "To Fly with Dragons/The Forest of Darkness".
 The installment introduced the characters of Max and Emmy to Dragon Land after discovering a magical dragon scale in their new home and to their new dragon friends.
 In the first half, they discovered Ord's missing tooth, while the adventures continued in the second story with Ord facing his fear of the dark.
 A total of forty episodes were aired in the first season, with the finale airing on April 28, 2000.
 The show also aired on the original PBS Kids Channel until that network's closure in 2005.
 Dragon Tales was one of two CTW/Sesame Workshop shows airing on the PBS Kids Channel (along with Sagwa, the Chinese Siamese Cat) due to competing network Noggin having the cable rights to air legacy shows from the Workshop’s programming library (including its flagship series Sesame Street).

 The show's second season premiered on June 4, 2001, and had 25 episodes.
 20 of these episodes were broadcast from June 4, 2001 to September 14, 2001.
 The final installment of this set, "Just the Two of Us/Cowboy Max," was broadcast only in non-U.S. markets such as Guam and Canada and did not premiere to U.S. audiences until the program's third season, though "Cowboy Max" was released on DVD prior to this.
-Following this, no new episodes were aired until February 21, 2005, leading many long-time viewers to believe the program had been quietly canceled.
+Following this, no new episodes were aired until February 21, 2005.

 The third season introduced the new character Enrique, an immigrant from Colombia, as well as an updated focus on folk songs and teaching of Spanish.
 The premiere installment, in two parts, showed Enrique being introduced to the sights and sounds of Dragon Land, learning to fly on Zak & Wheezie, and having his first adventure.
 The second half noticeably appeared as "The Mystery of the Missing Knuckerholes" in some listings, but on the program was simply titled as Part 2 of the episode.
 Though 29 episodes were broadcast, including "Just the Two of Us/Cowboy Max," only one story from each was original, while the others were a repeat of a story from the second season.

 The series officially concluded on April 11, 2005 with segments "Flip Flop" and a repeat of "Just For Laughs" from the second season.
-Dragon Tales would continue to air in reruns on the PBS Kids block (and its sister channel PBS Kids Sprout) until August 31, 2010.
+After the series ended, reruns would continue to air on the PBS Kids block (and its sister channel PBS Kids Sprout) until August 31, 2010.